kohlten/Coda/README.md

 Windows:
   To add it to your path go to advanced system variables and add the location to the path or make installWindows.
 Will be installed into your C:/Program Files/Coda.

+ Although you can install on windows, it is untested on windows.

 If you wish to help, please either contact me at alex.strole004@gmail.com or add a pull request with your updated code.
 Thanks!